pmongeon/qsslab/content/project/information-science-citation-index/index.md

   preview_only: false
 ---

-The main goal of this project is to build a tool to delve into the composition and history of the Information Science field.
+The main goal of this project is to build a tool to map and explore the research output of the eight ALA-accredited information schools in Canada, with a focus of the specicific contribution of schools in shaping the Canadian LIS research landscape.

-The site is currently under construction.
-Check again later or [get in touch](https://qsslab.ca/#contact) for more details.